-Since recent creation is the teaching of the whole Bible, it is further supported by all the evidences for the Bible’s divine inspiration.
-These are many and weighty: the Bible’s Christ-centered unity, its hundreds of fulfilled types and prophecies, its historical accuracy, the testimony (and sacrifices) of its several authors, its life-changing power, its civilizing influence, the testimony of the risen Christ, and the witness of the Spirit of truth.
-With so much evidence for an inspired Bible, it is actually quite unreasonable not to believe its testimony about recent creation.
+Because recent creation is the teaching of the whole Bible, it is further confirmed by all the evidences for the Bible’s divine inspiration.
+These are many and weighty: the Bible’s Christ-centered unity, its hundreds of fulfilled types and prophecies, its historical accuracy, the testimony (and sacrifices) of its several authors, its life-changing power, its civilizing influence, the teaching of the risen Christ, and the witness of the Spirit of truth.
+With so much evidence for an inspired Bible, it would be quite unreasonable not to believe its inspired testimony concerning recent creation.

-Finally, recent creation is confirmed, but not proven, by miscellaneous scientific evidences.
+Finally, recent creation is confirmed, though not proven, by miscellaneous scientific evidences.
 This distinction is important.
-The origin of the universe, life, and man are unique events, hidden in the unobservable past.
-Therefore, being shut up to the human present, natural science cannot see, reveal, or prove them.
-God, however, can, since He was there.
+The origin of the universe, life, and man are unique historical events, hidden in the unobservable past.
+Therefore, being shut up to the human present, natural science cannot see, reveal, or prove them.4 But God can, since He was there.
 He can tell us (something of) what He saw, help us to understand it, and assure us (prove to us, bear witness to us) that our understanding is correct.
-Always remember: Certain knowledge about the beginning comes only by revelation from God.
+Always remember: Certain knowledge about the beginning comes only by revelation and illumination from God.

-In a perfect world, all men would receive this revelation and interpret present phenomena (e.g., starlight, fossilized sedimentary layers, similarities between man and apes, etc.).
-In the real world, however, sinful men often spurn God’s revelation, using uncertain presuppositions and equivocal phenomena to develop ever-changing cosmological opinions–opinions they want the rest of us to receive as revealed truth, (Romans 1:18, 8:7)!
+In a perfect world, all men would receive God’s revelation and interpret present phenomena accordingly (e.g., starlight, fossilized sedimentary layers, similarities between man and apes, etc.).
+In the real world, however, sinful men often spurn it, using uncertain presuppositions and equivocal phenomena to develop their ever-changing cosmological opinions, opinions they want the rest of us to receive as revealed truth (Romans 1:18, 8:7)!

 Happily, it is easy to show that the vast majority of “cosmic chronometers” (i.e., natural phenomena indicating the age of things) confirm recent creation.
-Unhappily, I can only mention here a few out of several hundred.
-If the universe is old (and the standard evolutionary scenario true), our own Milky Way, a highly integrated spiral galaxy, should have wound itself up into an amorphous cluster long ago.
-Solar wind and the Poynting-Robertson effect should have eliminated all the dust particles near the sun.
+Unhappily, here I can only mention a few out of dozens.
+If the universe is old (and the standard evolutionary scenario is true), nearby spiral galaxies such as Andromeda should have wound themselves up into amorphous clusters of stars long ago.
+Solar wind and the Poynting-Robertson effect should have eliminated the cloud of dust particles near the sun.
 Meteorites in the earth’s crust should be far more abundant.
-The earth’s molten core should be cool and its decaying magnetic field gone.
-Atmospheric helium should be 2000 times more abundant.
+The earth’s molten core should be cool, and its decaying magnetic field long gone.
+Atmospheric helium should be 2,000 times more abundant.
 Ocean mineral deposits (e.g., salt) and river sediments should be vastly more abundant.
 Preserved red blood cells and hemoglobin, recently found in unfossilized dinosaur bones, should be dust.
 People (and people’s bones) should be piled to the mountaintops!
-In these and many other such cases, reality speaks up for recent creation.
+In these and many other such cases, physical reality speaks up for recent creation.

-But what of chronometers that seem to give an old age for things?
-Observe in the following discussion how these phenomena are either equivocal or actually support the creation model.
+But what of the chronometers that seem to give an old age for things?
+Observe in the following discussion how these phenomena are either equivocal or actually turn out to support the creation model.

 Geology: Sedimentary, fossil-bearing strata indicate old age only if the strata were laid down slowly by uniform processes.
-There is, however, much evidence to indicate that they were laid down suddenly, apparently by a global flood.
-This includes soft-tissue fossils, polystrate fossils, delicate imprints atop strata, the absence of embedded life and chemical erosion atop strata, upwarped and folded strata, etc. Further evidence for a flood includes vast animal graveyards (even in the arctic regions), marine fossils and pillow lava on mountaintops (pillow lava only forms under water), the Grand Canyon (both layers and cut), and over 200 flood legends found all over the world.
+There is, however, much evidence to indicate that they were laid down suddenly, apparently by a global flood (Genesis 6-9).
+This includes soft-tissue fossils, polystrate fossils, delicate imprints on top of strata, the absence of embedded life and chemical erosion on top of strata, warped and folded strata, etc. Further evidence for a global flood includes vast animal graveyards (even in the arctic regions), marine fossils and pillow lava on mountaintops (pillow lava only forms under water), the Grand Canyon (both layers and cut), and over 200 flood legends found all over the world.

-Radiometric Dating: Accurate dating of rocks (supposedly) formed by radioactive decay is possible only if we know the initial amounts of the parent isotope originally present in the rock, that its rate of decay was constant, and that the system remained closed (i.e., unaffected by water, heat, pressure, etc.).
+Radiometric Dating: Accurate dating of igneous rocks by the measurement of isotopic decay is possible only if we know the exact amount of the parent isotope originally present in the rock, that its rate of decay was constant, and that the system remained closed (i.e., unaffected by water, heat, pressure, etc.).
 With so many unknowns and variables (e.g. God’s creation rest, the Curse, the Flood, etc.), it is hardly surprising that radioactive dating gives an uncertain sound.
-For example, in one study, the potassium/argon method dated Grand Canyon rocks at ten thousand to 117 million years.
+For example, in one study the potassium/argon method dated Grand Canyon rocks at ten thousand to 117 million years.
 The rubidium/strontium method put them at 1.27 to 1.39 billion years, and the lead/lead-isochron method at 2.6 billion years!
-Interestingly, recent creationist research confirms that decay rates of at least some radiogenic elements have indeed slowed drastically, thereby supplying at least a partial explanation of why very young rocks appear to be very old.
-(4)
+Also, recent creationist research confirms that decay rates of at least some isotopes have indeed slowed drastically, thereby supplying at least a partial explanation of why very young rocks appear to be very old.5

 Starlight and Time: Starlight from (supposedly) distant galaxies indicates a vast age for the universe only if the stars really are very far away, the light we now see actually emanated from them, space does not significantly affect its speed or trajectory, and “c” (the speed of light) has always been constant.
 By and large, naturalists make all these assumptions.
 Biblical theists, however, with an eye to Scriptures, mull other exciting possibilities.
 For example, perhaps God, on Day Four, created not only the stars, but also cords of light connecting them with the newborn earth (and each other): Man and the animals were created with an appearance of age, so why not the stars?
 Perhaps c was very high during the fourth, fifth, and sixth day of creation, but slowed on the seventh, or after Adam’s fall, or gradually over time.
-Perhaps the physics of space make near objects in a small universe appear far away in a large.
-Since the Bible does not explicitly endorse any of these hypotheses, it is likely that we will never be sure about which one, or ones, are true.
-(6) Nevertheless, we can be sure that with God all things are possible—even the creation of a luminous star-laden universe in six literal days.
+Perhaps the physics of space make near objects in a small universe appear far away in a large universe.
+Since the Bible does not explicitly endorse any of these hypotheses, it is unlikely we will ever be sure about which one, or ones, is true.6 Nevertheless, we can be sure that with God all things are possible—even the creation of a luminous star-laden universe in six literal days.

 - See Henry and John Morris, The Modern Creation Trilogy (Master Books), Vol. 1, pp. 35-63.